vivin/heroku-buildpack-oracle-java/README.md

 ============================

 This is a Heroku buildpack for Java applications that use Maven as build tool.
 The buildpack installs Oracle JDK 1.8.0_05 and Maven 3.2.1 by default.
-The buildpack can also be configured to install JCE Unlimited Strength policy files.
+This buildpack has been modified from the trautonen's original buildback to remove support for JCE and Ruby gems.

 **Oracle License Agreement**
 By using this buildpack you must agree the Oracle Binary Code License